Bloomberg: Using data science to increase economic mobility, reduce bias

 DAVID WESTIN: Any of us who’ve been involved in hiring people know exactly what you’re talking about.
 That is exactly right.
 And even if we try to screen ourselves out for it, we have a tough time doing it.
 So if it’s not a resume, that’s a poor predictor of how you’ll do at a job, what’s a good predictor?

 MICHAEL ROSENBAUM: There are things that might come up in a resume – around a resume – that might be relevant.

 Arena today is deployed primarily into healthcare, also into restaurants.
-In healthcare, Arena is deployed into organizations that process 3.5 million unique job applicants per year, so about 17% of the US healthcare workforce.
+In healthcare, Arena is deployed into organizations that process 3.5 million unique job applicants per year.
+So about 17% of the US healthcare workforce.
 I’ll give you an example of ‘predictors’ that could tell us something:

 DAVID WESTIN: Applying your technique to Arena itself, what’s your track record, how do you know that you’re succeeding?

 MICHAEL ROSENBAUM: Our clients typically always start with employee retention – that’s the metric they are looking to optimize for.
-Arena has a100% success rate across all its clients at reducing employee turnover, [DAVID WESTIN: Wow] That doesn’t mean every individual, that means the enterprise.
-Our average impact 12 months after going live is a reduction of turnover by 21%, our average impact 24 months after going live is a reduction of turnover by 43%.
+Arena has a 100% success rate across all its clients at reducing employee turnover, [DAVID WESTIN: Wow] That doesn’t mean every individual, that means the enterprise.
+Our average, impact 12 months after going live is a reduction of turnover by 21%.
+Our average impact 24 months after going live is a reduction of turnover by 43%.